Contrasting Augusta Gold (BFGCD) and Its Peers

-Augusta Gold (OTCMKTS:BFGCD – Get Free Report) is one of 109 publicly-traded companies in the “Metal Mining” industry, but how does it compare to its peers?
-We will compare Augusta Gold to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, dividends, institutional ownership and earnings.
+Augusta Gold (OTCMKTS:BFGCD – Get Free Report) is one of 109 public companies in the “Metal Mining” industry, but how does it contrast to its rivals?
+We will compare Augusta Gold to similar businesses based on the strength of its profitability, risk, valuation, analyst recommendations, dividends, earnings and institutional ownership.

-Augusta Gold has a beta of 1.19, suggesting that its share price is 19% more volatile than the S&P 500.
-Comparatively, Augusta Gold’s peers have a beta of 0.52, suggesting that their average share price is 48% less volatile than the S&P 500.
+Augusta Gold has a beta of 1.19, meaning that its stock price is 19% more volatile than the S&P 500.
+Comparatively, Augusta Gold’s rivals have a beta of 0.52, meaning that their average stock price is 48% less volatile than the S&P 500.

+This table compares Augusta Gold and its rivals’ net margins, return on equity and return on assets.

 Analyst Ratings